tonytw1/osm-jigsaw/README.md

 Relations may be composed multiple ways and sub relations which will need to be resolved.
 A single relation might represent multiple areas (ie. a group of islands).

-Ways within a relation may not always be in a sequential order.
+Ways within a relation might not always be in sequential order.
 Ways within an area's outline may be pointing in different directions.
 A certain amount of trail and error might be needed.

 Output the resolved areas in an unsorted file.